|

 In the heartland of the country sits the City of St. Louis, home of the Rams since 1995.
 Professional football in the city

-dates back to 1960, when the NFL Cardinals moved from Chicago to
+dates to 1960, when the NFL Cardinals moved from Chicago to

 St. Louis.
 From 1966 until 1987, the football Cardinals played at